fionn/batch-gcd/README.md

 Test with `make test`.

-The `batch_gcd` module exposes a `batch_gcd` function which takes a sequence of integers and returns a list of their GCDs at the corresponding index.
+The `batch_gcd` module exposes a `batch_gcd` function which takes integers and returns a list of their GCDs at the corresponding index.

 This calculation involves two intermediate steps: creating a product tree and creating a remainder tree.
 These functions are also exposed, as `products` and `remainders`.
-Both take a list of integers, `remainders` creates its own product tree.
+`products` take integers and returns a product tree, `remainders` takes an integer and a product tree.

 ## Resources